romeerez/orchid-orm/CONTRIBUTING.md

 For an isolated dev environment that automatically starts postgres on launch for you:

-1. `F1` in VScode and start typing `Dev Containers: Clone Repository in Named Container Volume` to run the commmand.
+1. `F1` in VScode and start typing `Dev Containers: Clone Repository in Named Container Volume` to run the command.
 1. For the repo, paste `git@github.com:romeerez/orchid-orm.git` if you're using ssh.
 1. Click `Create a new volume...` and name it `orchid` and the folder name as `orchid`.